travis-ci/docs-travis-ci-com/user/deployment-v2/conditional.md

 deploy: v2
 ---

-Set your build to deploy only in specific circumstances by configuring the `on:` key for any deployment provider.
+Set your build to deploy only in specific circumstances by using the `on` option for any deployment provider.

 ```yaml
 deploy: